-Colorado mixed on alcohol measures with wine sold at grocery stores too close to call
+Push for wine sales in Colorado grocery, convenience stores is too close to call as voters reject two other booze ballot measures

-Voters largely rejected Proposition 124, putting a halt to any plans by large out-of-state liquor-store chains who were eyeing Colorado for a quick expansion.
-Proposition 126, which would have allowed third-party services like Instacart and DoorDash to deliver alcohol to customers, was losing by nearly 100,000 votes at 11:25 p.m.
+Voters rejected Proposition 124, putting a halt to any plans by large out-of-state liquor-store chains who were eyeing Colorado for a quick expansion.
+Proposition 126, which would have allowed third-party services like Instacart and DoorDash to deliver alcohol to customers, was heading toward defeat.
+It was failing by 6 percentage points at 12:30 a.m.
+Wednesday.

-It was a major win for opponents, which included many neighborhood liquor stores.
+The apparent defeat of the two measures was a major win for opponents, which included many neighborhood liquor stores.
 Opponents were outspent in their campaign fundraising 30-to-1.

 “In recent weeks, we felt that even though this was David versus Goliath because (proponents) had raised over $30 million, our message was starting to resonate,” said Chris Fine, executive director of the Colorado Licensed Beverage Association, which represents small liquor retailers and opposed all three.
 “People were realizing that these were billion-dollar companies putting mom and pops out of business.”

-But too close to call was the ability for Coloradans to buy a bottle of wine with their broccoli at the grocery store.
-At 11:25 p.m.
-Proposition 125 was losing by about 5,000 votes out of 1.72 million.
+But too close to call was Proposition 125, which would let grocery and convenience stores sell wine starting next year.
+At 12:30 a.m. on Wednesday, the measure was failing by less than 1 percentage point.

-If it passes, retailers with a beer-selling license could start selling wine on March 1, 2023.
+If Proposition 125 passes, retailers with a beer-selling license could start selling wine on March 1, 2023.
 That’s approximately 1,819 licensees as of June 2021, according to the Department of Revenue.
 They’ll also be able to offer beer and wine tastings.

 It’s been nearly three years since grocery stores began selling full-strength beer, made possible by a law passed by the legislature in 2018.
 Touted as a convenience to customers, it’s been a battle for small liquor stores that have managed to survive the past three years.